AFulgens/afulgens.github.io/docs/posts/240420-operation-runway.md

 Just to be able to start from an "as clean as possible" state.

+_The pictures are before/after stripping the factory pre-shading._

 ???+ picture "Diplomat Commander"

     <div style="justify-content: center; display: flex;">